|

 into the freezer lying on the large flat surface and the vial or test tube will

 go to your veterinarian for testing.
-TESTING Testing of colostrum is

 accomplished by two methods.
 One is an evaluation of the colostrum's specific